Federal holidays in the United States: History

-The history of federal holidays in the United States dates back to June 28, 1870, when Congress created federal holidays "to correspond with similar laws of States around the District...and...in every State of the Union."
-Although at first applicable only to federal employees in the District of Columbia, Congress extended coverage in 1885 to all federal employees.
+The history of national holidays in the United States dates back to June 28, 1870, when Congress created national holidays "to correspond with similar laws of States around the District...and...in every State of the Union."
+Although at first applicable only to federal employees in Washington, D.C., Congress extended coverage in 1885 to all federal employees.

 The original four holidays in 1870 were: